 Are you a blogger or an affiliate marketer?
 Do you write content for your site but wonder how to engage your reader?
 As you know, engaging work brings in visitors and increases conversions.
-Let’s talk bout how to make your work engaging and draw in your reader.
+In light of this, let’s talk about how to make your work engaging and draw in your reader.

 I am a poet.
 I thought my poetry was pretty good.
 So, I started a website and decided to blog inspiration and personal growth articles along with my poetry.
-I put my thoughts down and published the article.
-I thought it was rock-solid.
+I put my thoughts down and published the article and I thought it was rock-solid.
 Boy was I wrong!

 Oh my!
 As I progressed, I learned more about writing and how to best reach those who want inspiration.
-As my knowledge and courage increased, I looked back on my previous posts.
-Horrific is the only word I can think to describe the words I put to paper.
+As my knowledge and courage increased, I looked back on my previous posts, in reality the words I wrote were horrible.

 Can you relate to the horror I felt when I looked back on my stories a couple of years later?
 Or maybe the thought of writing cripples you, so you haven’t tried to put words to paper.

-Well, no fear because I am here to help you feel more secure, and we will talk about how to engage your reader and make your writing more exciting.
+Well, no fear because I am here to help you feel more secure, in addition, we will talk about how to engage your reader and make your writing more exciting.

 What Does It Mean To Engage?

-Before we begin I want to have a better understanding of what the word engage means.
-With a full understanding, I always find it easier to apply principles.
+Before we begin I want to have a better understanding of what the word engage means because with a full understanding, I always find it easier to apply the principles.

 According to the Merriam Webster:

-To engage someone is to hold the attention of the person reading your story or post.
-You want to attract their attention and hold them in the power of your words.
+Engaging someone is to hold their attention; in other words, you want to attract their attention and hold them in the power of your words.
 You want them to stay on your site longer and keep reading.

 To engage your readers, you will need to hold their interest by writing a story or giving information that will keep them spellbound, captivated, occupied, and devote their full attention to what you are saying.